FFmpeg/FFV1/ffv1.md

 ### Arithmetic Operators

-Note: the operators and the order of precedence are the same as used in the C programming language [@!ISO.9899.2018].
-With the exception of `>>` (removal of implementation defined behavior) and `^` (power instead of XOR) operators which are re-defined within this section.
+Note: the operators and the order of precedence are the same as used in the C programming language [@!ISO.9899.2018], with the exception of `>>` (removal of implementation defined behavior) and `^` (power instead of XOR) operators which are re-defined within this section.

 `a + b`       means a plus b.